JMGaljaard/fltk-testbed/README.md

 ```

 ## Execution modes
-Federatd Learning experiments can be set up in various ways (Simulation, Emulation, or fully distributed).
+Federated Learning experiments can be set up in various ways (Simulation, Emulation, or fully distributed).
 Not all have the same requirements and thus some setup are more suited then others depending on the experiment.

 ### Simulation
 With the method as single machine is used to execute all the different nodes in the system.